xleddyl/PoliToZIP/README.md

 - Automate uploading the extension to the chrome web store via Github Actions.
 - Make [settings.html](./src/pages/settings.html) a better settings page.
+- Make "download whole course" more intelligent (download both "dropbox" and "materiale" if both of them are present).
+- Download bar positioning when both "dropbox" and "materiale" are present.
 - Check for bugs by testing the extension on different scenarios.

 ## 🚀 Contributors